gks-anvil/vrs_anvil_toolkit/README.md

 **Plugin User**
 1. Confirm that you have the variant of interest, [optional] phenotype of interest, VCF path of interest at your disposal, and name of implemented plugin class
 2. See the `test_plugin_worked_example` function in [test_plugin.py](tests/unit/test_plugin.py) for a worked example on how to use plugin.
-The two main components of using the plugin are...
+Generally, the two main components related to using the plugin are...
    1. For your `MyProjectPlugin` plugin, instantiate it with the `PluginManager` and any input parameters specified.
-   2. Call `get_cohort_allele_frequency` with `plugin="MyProjectPlugin"` as a parameter.
+   2. Call `get_cohort_allele_frequency` passing in the instantiated `MyProjectPlugin` object with the "plugin" parameter.

-## GREGoR-specific Details

-### Work in Progress
-- For chromosomes with ploidy of 1 (mitochondrial calling or sex chromosomes), focus allele counts (AC) and locus allele counts (AN) can have a maximum value of 1.
-Focus allele counts are 1 when the genotype has at least a single allele match (0/1, 1/1, or 1) otherwise it is none.

 ## Processing VCF Files ([vrs-python](https://github.com/ga4gh/vrs-python))